 My last post, Google’s Paraphrase-Based Indexing, Part 1, introduced the idea that Google might be using paraphrases to expand queries, to answer Q&A type questions, and to possibly identify when content might be duplicated on more than one page through the use of paraphrases.

-Google was granted a couple of patents this week on identifying paraphrases in documents and using that identification of those paraphrases in meaningful ways.
+Google was granted a couple of patents this week to identify paraphrases in documents and use that identification of those paraphrases in meaningful ways.

-I cited one of the patents, and a paper by the authors of both patents, and wanted to follow up with some details about how paraphrases might be identified by the search engine.
+I cited one of the patents and a paper by the authors of both patents and wanted to follow up with some details about how the search engine might identify paraphrases.

 Using Ngrams to Identify Paraphrases

 If you’ve come across the Google Books Ngram Viewer, then you’ve been given something of an introduction to one technology that can be used to identify paraphrases on the Web.

 Google has taken the text from the books they have scanned in their scanning program and broken that text into ngrams.
 An “ngram” is a fragment of text “n” words long.
 So, for instance, Google might take the opening of Charles Dickens A Tale of Two Cities and break it down into a set of ngrams of different lengths.